 In addition to meeting with your academic advisor/mentor at least once per semester, you will also engage in individual advisement meetings with the Clinical Education Coordinator (CEC).
 During the Spring semester, Year I, Cycle I, following the bi-annual Residential Field Placement meeting, each student is required to schedule a virtual 1:1 externship placement meeting with the CEC to develop an experiential learning plan for their first Year 2 placement.
-During the Fall semester, Year II, Cycle I, again following the bi-annual Residential Field Placement meeting, each student is required to schedule a virtual 1:1 externship placement meeting with the CEC to develop an experiential learning plan for their second Year 2 placement.
+During the Fall semester, Year II, Cycle I, again following the bi-annual Residential Field Placement meeting, each student is required to schedule a virtual 1:1 externship placement meeting, each student is required to schedule a virtual 1:1 externship placement meeting, each student is required to schedule a virtual 1:1 externship placement meeting, each student is required to schedule a virtual 1:1 externship placement meeting with the CEC to develop an experiential learning plan for their second Year 2 placement.